What Is Snap? How To Apply, Eligibility and How Much To Expect

 Eligibility for College Students

-In general, college students benefit from the support of their parents, which is why they do not qualify for SNAP benefits by default.
-Instead, they must meet at least one of the qualifying exemptions to be eligible.
+College students are assumed to benefit from the support of their parents, which is why they do not qualify for SNAP benefits by default.
+To qualify, they must meet at least one of the qualifying exemptions to be eligible.
 The list of exemptions is pretty inclusive, so it is worth investigating if you are a college student.

 » Learn More: SNAP for College Students